SvetoslavT/SvetoslavT/README.md

 Hi there! 👋
-I'm Svetoslav Radoslavov Trifonov (Svet), a passionate sys admin and a developer with a keen interest in Artificial Intelligence.
+I'm Svetoslav Radoslavov Trifonov (Svet), a passionate system admin and a developer with a keen interest in Artificial Intelligence.
 Welcome to my GitHub profile!

 About Me:
 👨‍💻 I specialize in developing robust and scalable software solutions, ensuring seamless integration between applications and systems.